tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * In this unit, students will be building their blockchain wallets, write smart contracts, and construct a blockchain from scratch.

-Some of this may seem intimidating to the students, so express that you are proud of how far the class has already traveled together as a team; after 17 weeks together, the students can do Python, Pandas, and ML!; and by the end of this block (get it?), they will be able to speak “blockchain” -- but we’re going far beyond the terminology.
+Some of this may seem intimidating to the students, so express that you are proud of how far the class has already traveled together as a team; after 17 weeks together, the students can do Python, Pandas, and ML!; By the end of this block (get it?), they will be able to speak “blockchain” -- but we’re going far beyond the terminology.

-Comment to the class that this final stage is huge.
+Explain to the class that this final stage is huge.
 That’s going to be challenging, but you know they can do it - after all, they’ve made it this far!

 Answer any questions before moving on.